bvbohnen/X3_Customizer/README.md

       Damage to a ship's hull will no longer randomly destroy equipment.

- * Remove_Complex_Related_Sector_Switch_Delay (incompatible with: LU, TC)
+ * Remove_Complex_Related_Sector_Switch_Delay (incompatible with: LU, TC, FL)

-      Experimental; recommend backing up save games prior to using this.
       Disables calls to the SA_CleanUpObjects function when changing sectors.
 This function introduces a potentially very long delay in games that have built large complexes, for unknown reasons.
-Exact purpose of the function is not known, but side effects were not observed in brief play with it disabled.
+Exact purpose of the function is not known, but unwanted side effects have not been observed or reported by users.

  * Remove_Factory_Build_Cutscene (incompatible with: LU)

       Removes the cutscene that plays when placing factories by shortening the duration to 0.
 Also prevents the player ship from being stopped.
 May still have some visible camera shifts for an instant.

+ * Remove_Modified_Check

+      Partially removes the modified flag check for achievements.
+This will allow achievements to display and increment, but is not sufficient on its own for unlocks.
+(May need to be paired with a modified executable.)

  * Set_LaserTower_Equipment (incompatible with: LU, TC)

       Sets laser and shield type and count that are auto equipped for lasertowers and Terran orbital lasers.
 May need corresponding changes in Tships to enable equipment compatibility (not included here).

- * Set_Max_Marines (incompatible with: LU, TC)
+ * Set_Max_Marines (incompatible with: LU, TC, FL)

       Sets the maximum number of marines that each ship type can carry.
 These are byte values, signed, so max is 127.
 Note: in some cases, a larger ship type may use the marine count of a smaller ship if it is greater.
+Note: FL sets per-ship limits through tboarding.txt instead.

  * Stop_Events_From_Disabling_Seta (incompatible with: LU)